esphome/esphome-docs/components/sensor/xiaomi_mijia.rst

 Setting Up Devices
 ------------------

-To set up Xiaomi MiJia devices you first need to find their MAC Address so that esphomelib can identify them.
+To set up Xiaomi MiJia devices you first need to find their MAC Address so that ESPHome can identify them.
 So first, create a simple configuration without any ``xiaomi_mijia`` entries like so:

 .. code-block:: yaml